quad/awesome-versioning/README.md

   > From that moment on, all "bugs" will be permanent "features."
 <!-- lint enable awesome-list-item -->

-- [Haskell Package Versioning Policy](https://pvp.haskell.org/) <!-- 2014-04-09, ecc928d --> - An attempt to formalize the informal policy in use in the Haskell community.
+- [Haskell Package Versioning Policy (PVP)](https://pvp.haskell.org/) <!-- 2014-04-09, ecc928d --> - An attempt to formalize the informal policy in use in the Haskell community.

 - [WendtVer](https://wendtver.org/) - Version numbers and the way they change convey utter chaos and no meaning about the underlying code, but are easy to figure out what the next version will be.